Dismiss Modal

 • Put a cold pack on your jaw over the sore area to help ease pain.
 To make your own cold pack, put ice cubes in a bag that seals at the top.
 Wrap the bag in a thin towel.
 Don’t put the ice directly on your skin.
 Doing so can damage the skin.

-• You may use over-the-counter medicine to ease pain unless another medicine was prescribed.
-If you have chronic liver or kidney disease, talk with your provider before using acetaminophen or ibuprofen.
-Also talk with your provider if you’ve had a stomach ulcer or digestive bleeding.
+• You may use over-the-counter medicine to ease pain unless another medicine is prescribed.
+If you have chronic liver or kidney disease, a stomach ulcer, or digestive bleeding, talk with your doctor before using acetaminophen or ibuprofen.

 Follow-up care